flatironinstitute/nemos/docs/background/basis/plot_01_1D_basis_function.md

 ```

 ## Feature Computation
-All bases in the `nemos.basis` module perform a transformation of one or more time series into a set of features.
-This operation is always carried out by the method  [`compute_features`](nemos.basis._basis.Basis.compute_features).
+All bases in the `nemos.basis` module transform one or more time series into a set of features.
+This transformation is performed out by the method  [`compute_features`](nemos.basis._basis.Basis.compute_features).
-We can be group the bases into two categories depending on the type of transformation that [`compute_features`](nemos.basis._basis.Basis.compute_features) applies:
+The bases are categorized into two types based on the transformation applied by [`compute_features`](nemos.basis._basis.Basis.compute_features):

-1. **Evaluation Bases**: These bases use the [`compute_features`](nemos.basis._basis.Basis.compute_features) method to evaluate the basis directly, applying a non-linear transformation to the input.
-Classes in this category have names ends with "Eval," such as `BSplineEval`.
+1. **Evaluation Bases**: TThese bases evaluate the basis functions directly, applying a non-linear transformation to the input.
+Classes in this category have names ending with "Eval", such as `BSplineEval`.

-2. **Convolution Bases**: These bases use the [`compute_features`](nemos.basis._basis.Basis.compute_features) method to convolve the input with a kernel of basis elements, using a `window_size` specified by the user.
+2. **Convolution Bases**: hese bases convolve the input with a kernel of basis elements using a user-specified `window_size`.
 Classes in this category have names ending with "Conv", such as `BSplineConv`.

-The `compute_features` method always transform inputs into a feature matrix, i.e. a 2D output `(n_samples, n_features)`, which is the type of arrays that NeMoS and scikit-learn  models expect.
+`compute_features` always outputs a feature matrix, i.e. a 2D output of shape `(n_samples, n_features)`.
+This is the arrays structure that NeMoS and scikit-learn models requires.
-The input can be an N-dimensional array (N >= 1) or a `pynapple` time series with data (Tsd, TsdFrame, or TsdTensor).
+The input can be:

+- An N-dimensional array (N >= 1)
+- A `pynapple` time series: ([Tsd](https://pynapple.org/generated/pynapple.core.time_series.Tsd.html), [TsdFrame](https://pynapple.org/generated/pynapple.core.time_series.TsdFrame.html), or [TsdTensor](https://pynapple.org/generated/pynapple.core.time_series.TsdTensor.html)).

+### Example: Feature Computation for Evaluation and Convolution Bases

 ```{code-cell} ipython3
 eval_mode = nmo.basis.MSplineEval(n_basis_funcs=n_basis)